jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-ServiceRequest.page.md

 **Each Service Request must have:**
 1. A status
-1. An intent code indicating whether the request is a proposal, plan, or order.
+1. An intent code indicating whether the request is a proposal, plan, or order
 1. A code defining what is being requested
 1. A patient